libssh2/libssh2/docs/libssh2_knownhost_writeline.md

 and 0 indicates success.

-If the provided buffer is deemed too small to fit the data libssh2 wants to store in it, LIBSSH2_ERROR_BUFFER_TOO_SMALL will be returned.
+If the provided buffer is deemed too small to fit the data libssh2 wants to store in it, LIBSSH2_ERROR_BUFFER_TOO_SMALL is returned.
 The application is then advised to call the function again with a larger buffer.
-The *outlen* size will then hold the requested size.
+The *outlen* size then holds the requested size.

 # AVAILABILITY